lockss/gnh-plugins/README.md

 ### Creating a Signing Key

- - To build plugins to be used in a production environemt, a private signing key must be created.
-For development and testing in a development environemt no key is needed and this section may be skipped.
+ - To build plugins to be used in a production environment, a private signing key must be created.
+For development and testing in a development environment no key is needed and this section may be skipped.

- - In addition to the signing key, a public certificate will be generated, which will be used by LOCKSS to validate plugins.
-If standard LOCKSS plugins will also be used, this certificate should be combined with the existing certificates in the standard lockss keystore.
+ - In addition to the signing key, a public certificate will be generated, which will be used by the LOCKSS system to validate plugins.
+If standard LOCKSS-supplied plugins will also be used, this certificate should be combined with the existing certificates in the standard LOCKSS-supplied keystore.

- - Checkout the develop bransh of the lockss-core project:\
+ - Checkout the develop branch of the lockss-core project:\
 	`git clone https://github.com/lockss/lockss-core.git`\
-	`git checkout develop`\
+	`cd lockss-core`\
-	`cd lockss-core`
+	`git checkout develop`

  - If combining certs, copy src/main/java/org/lockss/plugin/lockss.keystore
    to some file \<cert_file\>.